 REVIEW: The Kaleidoscope Quintet’s Dancing On The Edge – JazzTrail

-by Filipe Freitas The Kaleidoscope Quintet, a stellar collaborative project co-led by master saxophonists Dave Liebman and Joe Lovano (also co-leaders of Saxophone Summit), includes vocalist Judi Silvano, bassist Tony … Read More
+by Filipe Freitas The Kaleidoscope Quintet, a stellar collaborative project co-led by master saxophonists Dave Liebman and Joe Lovano (also co-leaders of Saxophone Summit), includes vocalist Judi Silvano, bassist Tony Marino and drummer Michael Stephans.
+A memorable, effusive live performance occurred at Pennsylvania’s Deer Head Inn in 2013 is immortalized by Dancing on the Edge, … Read More

 REVIEW: Ralph Peterson & The Messenger Legacy “Onward & Upward” – JazzTrail

-By Filipe Freitas, JazzTrail Charismatic drummer Ralph Peterson, an inveterate swinger with a knack for propulsive straight-ahead jazz and more, makes a strong case with his 25th album as a … Read More
+By Filipe Freitas, JazzTrail Charismatic drummer Ralph Peterson, an inveterate swinger with a knack for propulsive straight-ahead jazz and more, makes a strong case with his 25th album as a leader, Onward & Upward.
+With it, he continues to pay homage to the perennial art of late drummer Art Blakey and his quintessential group Jazz … Read More

 REVIEW: Dave Pietro “Hypersphere” – JazzTrail

-By Filipe Freitas, JazzTrail New York-based saxophonist/composer Dave Pietro reflects on the modern human experience on his new outing, Hypersphere, a record that reveals the searching quality of his music. … Read More
+By Filipe Freitas, JazzTrail New York-based saxophonist/composer Dave Pietro reflects on the modern human experience on his new outing, Hypersphere, a record that reveals the searching quality of his music.
+Read this full review here.

 REVIEW: Julian Shore “Where We Stand” Reviewed on JazzTrail

 By Filipe Freitas, JazzTrail American pianist and composer Julian Shore is in good company on his fourth album as a leader, Where We Started.
-The album is composed of eight … Read More
+The album is composed of eight pieces – five originals and three covers – that share a singular personality in spite of their various tempos and moods.
+Read this full review … Read More

 REVIEW: Dave Bryant “Night Visitors” – JazzTrail

-By Filipe Freitas, JazzTrail With one foot in the fusion genre and the other in the harmolodic approach of free-jazz pioneer Ornette Coleman, Boston-based keyboardist Dave Bryant releases Night Visitors, … Read More
+By Filipe Freitas, JazzTrail With one foot in the fusion genre and the other in the harmolodic approach of free-jazz pioneer Ornette Coleman, Boston-based keyboardist Dave Bryant releases Night Visitors, a trio effort where he is joined by bassist Charnett Moffett and drummer Gregg Bendian.
+Read the full review here.

 REVIEW: Walter Smith lll / Matthew Stevens – In Common 2 – JazzTrail

-By Filipe Freitas, JazzTrail Saxophonist Walter Smith III reappears side by side with guitarist Matthew Stevens in the revived In Common group, two years after the release of its eponymous … Read More
+By Filipe Freitas, JazzTrail Saxophonist Walter Smith III reappears side by side with guitarist Matthew Stevens in the revived In Common group, two years after the release of its eponymous album.
+In Common 2 remains a quintet but features a reformed rhythm team with emerging pianist Micah Thomas, bassist Linda May Han Oh and drummer … Read More